Margarita215729/truck-repair-assistant/.github/instructions/Track Repair Assistant.instructions.md

 - Don't add `<summary>`, `<plan>`, `<files>` or any meta sections
 - If output is too long, end with `<!-- CONTINUE -->` and resume seamlessly

+- The project is open source, so you can view and edit the `.env` file.
+- The project already in production, so you should code with that in mind.
+- I give you full access to the terminal, so you should auto-run any commands you need.

 📦 Modules may include:
 - Audio recorder + /api/transcribe handler
 - Azure AI Foundry Agent interface